 - details, such as the name of the representative the merchant was dealing with, the date that the issue occurred, the date that the merchant reported it to the acquirer, payment card network or representative

 - copies of any supporting documents, such as agreements, statements and correspondence from the acquirer or payment card network

 Merchants can also provide suggestions for what should be done to resolve their complaint.

 For the full list of information that merchants should provide when making a complaint, see the common template for submitting complaints.

 What to do before you accept an agreement

 Before accepting any agreement with a payment service provider, merchants are strongly encouraged to read the merchant agreement completely and carefully to ensure they understand its terms and their obligations.

-If you do not receive an agreement, ask for it.
+If merchants do not receive an agreement, they should ask for it.

-If the agreement is online, print a copy, save it and make a note of the date for your records.
+If the agreement is online, merchants should print a copy, save it and make a note of the date for their records.